-A really common question for cancer patients is, “How did I get this disease?”
+A common question for cancer patients is, “How did I get this disease?”

 As an oncologist, we can sometimes answer these questions, but in many instances, we just don’t know.
 What we can tell you is that statistically:

-- Lung cancer is twenty-five percent of all cancers
+- Lung cancer accounts for 25% of all cancers

 - Recent research indicates smoking can leave a “footprint” in your genes even 30 years later